 Immigrant or Permanent Resident visas are of indefinite duration and, once obtained, are not tied to the employer.
-Normally, an individual will have a nonimmigrant Visa prior to and during the filing of a Permanent Resident Visa.
+Normally, an individual will have a valid nonimmigrant status prior to and during the filing of a Permanent Resident application.

 Adjustment of Status Application, or I-485, is the personal application of the beneficiary.
-Application is made through the US Citizenship and Immigration Service (USCIS) and includes the I-485 application, supporting applications, and documentation to adjust status from a nonimmigrant to a Permanent Resident.
+Application is made through the U.S. Citizenship and Immigration Service (USCIS) and includes the I-485 application, and supporting applications and documentation.

 Diversity Visa ("Visa Lottery"): Each year in the early fall the Department of State conducts a lottery for a limited number of visas.

-International Students should contact the Office of International Services (OIS) for any assistance they require.
+International Students and Scholars should contact the Office of International Services (OIS) for any assistance they require.

-Note: All foreign nationals (permanent and children) are required to report any change in address within 10 days to USCIS using Form AR11.
+Note: All foreign nationals (including permanent residents and children) are required to report any change in address within 10 days to USCIS using Form AR11.

 Please notify the International Employment Office of your new address.